-Your surgeon will recommend that you meet with a mental health professional before prescribing surgery.
-This is to ensure that you are mentally healthy enough to commit to long-term weight loss.
+Your surgeon recommends meeting with a mental health professional before prescribing surgery.
+This ensures that you are mentally healthy enough to commit to long-term weight loss.

 The mental health specialist you meet with will conduct tests to determine that you are free from significant psychological disease.
 The reason is because some mental health conditions can contribute to obesity.
 Suffering from these mental illnesses can make achieving a healthier weight through surgical intervention more difficult.
 If you have an eating disorder, depression, or substance abuse problems, your doctor may recommend working on your issues with the help of a mental health professional before undergoing surgery.
-However, if after undergoing a psychological assessment you are deemed to be mentally healthy, you may be an excellent candidate for weight loss surgery.
+However, if you are deemed mentally healthy after a psychological assessment, you may be an excellent candidate for weight loss surgery.

 4- You Are Motivated to Improve Your Lifestyle

 There is a myth that weight loss surgery is an easy way out.
 The thinking is that, by having surgery, you have suddenly been touched with a magic wand that will cause the excess fat to disappear.
-The truth is that weight loss surgery is merely a catalyst to long-term weight loss.
-You must still work hard to eat right.
-You must exercise if you hope to maximize your weight loss and make it permanent.
+The truth is that weight loss surgery is merely a catalyst for long-term weight loss.
+It would be best if you still worked hard to eat right.
+You must exercise to maximize your weight loss and make it permanent.

 By committing to weight loss surgery, you should also be focused on building better habits.
 Your bariatric surgeon will provide you with guidelines you can use to mold your new lifestyle habits.
-You might find yourself getting rid of all the junk food in your house.
+You might get rid of all the junk food in your house.
 You might replace those items with fruits, vegetables, lean meats, and healthy fats.

-In addition to choosing nutritious foods, you’ll want to engage in more exercise post-surgery, such as walking or taking an exercise class.
-If you’re in this for the long-haul, and you want to change your body, be willing to follow through with a healthy lifestyle that can make those changes possible.
-If you’re ready to do that, chances are you’re the ideal candidate for a weight loss procedure.
+In addition to choosing nutritious foods, you’ll want to exercise more post-surgery, such as walking or taking an exercise class.
+If you’re in this for the long haul and want to change your body, be willing to follow through with a healthy lifestyle that can make those changes possible.
+If you’re ready to do that, you’re likely the ideal candidate for a weight loss procedure.

 5- You Have a Good Support Group at the Ready

 The weight loss surgery experience can feel like a lonely endeavor.
 With all the changes you face, you may feel frightened about what’s to come.
-As your surgeon will explain to you, your experience will be made easier by gathering loving people around you.
+As your surgeon explains, your experience will be easier by gathering loving people around you.
 Only by surrounding yourself with a loving support group can you hope to sustain the lifestyle changes necessary for lifelong weight loss.

 Having someone to lean on will come in handy as you are recovering in the hospital after your weight loss procedure.
 You’ll need someone to drive you home from the hospital.
-You need someone to tend to your immediate needs as you rest and recover for a few days at home.
+It would be best to have someone to tend to your immediate needs as you rest and recover for a few days at home.

-As you heal from surgery, and as you begin building healthier lifestyle habits, you’ll want a shoulder to lean on, and an ear to actively listen.
-Having that type of support available will make it easier to navigate the physical and psychological changes necessary to make significant weight loss happen.
-Your group could be family members, friends, even co-workers, as long as they are people who care about your health.
+As you heal from surgery and begin building healthier lifestyle habits, you’ll want a shoulder to lean on and an ear to actively listen.
+Having that support available will make navigating the physical and psychological changes necessary to make significant weight loss happen easier.
+Your group could be family members, friends, or even co-workers, as long as they are people who care about your health.

-Your surgeon may also recommend you join a support group composed of other bariatric patients.
-These meetings are helpful for sharing stories with like-minded people who have gone through the same experiences you have.
-Support groups are great for trading ideas for overcoming similar challenges, but they’re also great for motivation.
-Not only do you get motivated by hearing others’ success stories, but you get to help others succeed by sharing your experiences with each and every milestone you achieve.
+Your surgeon may also recommend joining a bariatric patient support group.
+These meetings help share stories with like-minded people who have gone through your experiences.
+Support groups are great for trading ideas for overcoming similar challenges but also for motivation.
+You get motivated by hearing others’ success stories, and you also get to help others succeed by sharing your experiences with every milestone you achieve.

 6- You Want to Live a Longer, Healthier Life

 A sure sign you are ready for weight loss surgery is that you realize that being obese may be harmful to your health.
-Sure, you want to look better and feel better in your own skin, but you also want to live longer.
-Your loved ones want that for you too.
+Sure, you want to look and feel better in your skin, but you also want to live longer.
+Your loved ones want that for you, too.

 7- You Have Researched How Weight Loss Surgery Works